Loading please wait

 Try an activity or get started for free

-In this worksheet, students must divide numbers up to 4 digits by a two-digit number using the formal written method of long division.
+In this worksheet, students will divide numbers up to four digits by a two-digit number using the formal written method of long division.
 There may be remainders, which should be written as reduced fractions.

 Worksheet Overview

-In this worksheet we will divide numbers with up to 4 digits by 2-digit numbers using long division.
+In this activity, we will divide numbers with up to four digits by two-digit numbers using long division.

 There will be remainders which should be written as fractions.